-Once you get used to Connectr’s modules and the different functionality on offer as well as being a content writer (if this is your first experience writing for a platform of this nature) then you can start getting inventive with how you unpack the information you’re sharing.
+Once you get used to Connectr’s modules and the different functionality on offer and being a content writer (if this is your first experience writing for a platform of this nature), you can start getting inventive with how you unpack the information you’re sharing.
+Implement the ideas below to ensure your modules are structured, informative, and impactful for learners.

 Think like a teacher or facilitator

 Look for ways of moving away from an information dump.
 Think about how teachers or instructors engage a group of learners and see if you can mirror some of their techniques.
-After all you’re looking to engage your users by replicating human connection in an online setting.
+After all, you want to engage your users by replicating human connections online.

-- Asking your users questions.
-There are 5 quiz formats to choose from.
-Quizzes are a useful way of encouraging learners to self-asses or for testing knowledge.
-For example, you could ask “what excites you most about your future career?”
+Asking your users questions.
+There are five quiz formats to choose from.
+Quizzes are a valuable way of encouraging learners to self-assess or test knowledge.
+For example, ask, “What excites you most about your future career?”
 Questions can also be used to reinforce learning and measure distance travelled.

-- Introduce mini activities.
+Introduce mini-activities.
 This will encourage the users to engage with the platform for longer and to invest more in the content.
-You could ask them to make a list of their strengths and areas of development or something simple like ranking examples of interview questions from best to worst.
+You could ask them to list their strengths and areas of development or something simple like ranking examples of interview questions from best to worst.

-Top-tip!
-Remember you can upload resources for users to download on a written part.
-This feature can be used to encourage your audience to explore a slightly more in-depth activity away from their device.
+💡Top-tip!
+Remember, you can upload resources for users to download in a written part.
+This feature can encourage your audience to explore a slightly more in-depth activity away from their device.

 Accessibility